jbilander/SF2000/README.md

 <img src="images/SF2000_pic6.jpg" width="512" height="384">
 </a>
 <br />
-You can contact Eriond, https://github.com/eriond (over at A314 or Retro Tinkering or SUGA (Swedish User Group Amiga) discord) to buy a NOS MC68SEC000 for a reasonable price.
+You can contact Eriond, https://github.com/eriond (over at A314 or Retro Tinkering or SUGA (Swedish User Group Amiga) discord) to buy a NOS MC68SEC000 at a reasonable price.

 ***